 That’s why it’s important to make sure you have the right tools at your disposal when developing your SEO strategy.
 Think of it like attempting to cook your favorite foods at home.
 Most dishes aren’t that challenging to execute, as long as you have the right ingredients in your kitchen cabinet.
 The same principle can be applied to both on-page and off-page (technical) SEO.

-It’s often the case with my clients that a strong backend SEO push is enough to differentiate them in a crowded marketplace.
 Here is an abbreviated checklist of technical SEO boxes to check — the key here being both discoverability and functionality (because Google and other search engines prioritize message clarity and site functionality in their search results):

 - Schema.org markup